Essex in Ireland: Northern campaign

 Essex continued his march to Drumcondra, while O'Neill returned to camp.
 At the planned conference on September 8 O'Neill was present, but not Essex.
-A cessation of arms was agreed for six weeks to six weeks, until May Day, either side being at liberty to break it on giving fourteen days warning; the English had liberty to attack O'Neill's confederates if they refused to be bound.
+A cessation of arms was agreed for six weeks to six months, until May Day, either side being at liberty to break it on giving fourteen days warning; the English had liberty to attack O'Neill's confederates if they refused to be bound.
 The terms also provided for restitution of all spoils within 20 days after the warning, and the rebels were to hold all they then possessed, with no garrisons to be placed in new stations, free passages to be assured, all English garrisons to be apprised of the cessation, and commissioners for the borders between the English and Irish zones to be appointed.
 O'Neill was to ratify this on oath, Essex on his word.
 The terms were committed to writing and signed by O'Neill.
 The next day Essex dispersed his army and went to take physic at Drogheda, while O'Neill retired with all his forces into the heart of his country.